"I have come more and more to realize that it is being unwanted that is the worst disease

 We feed their pets

-Under the guidance of the humane society, Shepherd of the Gulf carries pet food to the homeless camps.
+When available we carry pet food to the homeless camps.
 Many campers have pets for companionship (since they are largely shunned by society).

 We host special events